 The Kuan Yin oracle deck by Alana Fairchild with art by Chinese painter Zeng Hao caught my attention as soon as it came out on the market.
 It’s published by Blue Angel, an affiliate partner with Llewellyn.
 I wanted the deck for Zeng Hao’s breathtaking artwork and also because it’s Kuan Yin.

 Both my paternal and maternal grandmothers venerated Kuan Yin and so did my husband’s maternal grandmother.
-My mother has an altar with a god and goddess, and her goddess figure is Kuan Yin.
+My mother has an altar in our home for Kuan Yin.
 When I was little and afraid of the dark, not wanting to go to sleep, crying out for mommy, my mother would come in to my room and tell me to recite this mantra that included Kuan Yin’s name, which would keep me protected.
 Kuan Yin is the energy I invoke any time I seek protection or personal fearlessness.
 I never really thought of her as the “Divine Feminine,” but okay I can work with that interpretation.

 To kick off this review, let’s start with a divination for you.
 Look at the three cards above and choose one, left, center, or right.
 Be receptive to what message most needs to be conveyed to you right now.
 Hold that thought.